 (Google Maps link)

 A large service area at the start or end of the Uttoxeter bypass, and one of Euro Garages' early examples of what modern filling stations would look like.

-Catering: Burger King Drive Thru, Starbucks Drive Thru, Table Table (The Water Bridge) Amenities: Premier Inn Outdoor Space: Small grass area beside Burger King Charging Points: GeniePoint 50kW CCS, 50kW CHAdeMO & 22kW Type 2 Forecourt: BP, SPAR, Greggs, Subway, Starbucks on the Go, Tango Ice Blast, LPG (FloGas), AdBlue4You, Free Cash Machine
+Catering: Burger King Drive Thru, Starbucks Drive Thru, Table Table (The Water Bridge) Amenities: Premier Inn Outdoor Space: Small grass area beside Burger King Charging Points: GeniePoint 50kW CCS, 50kW CHAdeMO & 22kW Type 2 Forecourt: BP, ASDA On the Move, Greggs, Subway, Starbucks on the Go, Tango Ice Blast, LPG (FloGas), Free Cash Machine

 EG Group-operated facilities: First 2 hours free for all vehicles, after which cars must pay £8 for up to 24 hours and HGVs, coaches and commercial vehicles must pay £14.99, or £19.99 to include a meal voucher.
 Prices are paid in the shop.
 These fees are strictly enforced by Parking Eye.

 Table Table and Premier Inn: Customers and guests of Premier Inn and Table Table are entitled to free parking but must provide their registration number to reception or the bar in order to receive this.
 Chargeable parking is also available for non-guests or customers between 8am and 6pm 7 days a week and is charged at £1 per hour.

 Prices can be paid via Horizon Spaces.
 The location code is 10999.
 These fees are strictly enforced by Horizon Parking.